 In this section the most commonly kept species that are currently in the exotic animal trade are discussed with an emphasis on the correct naming, recognition and identification of these species.

 In this section students learn about the legislation on the keeping and trading of exotic animals.

 - Inform and sensitize the customer

-After completing a full-fledged course, the course participants can be subjected to an oral or written exam.
+After completing a full course, the participants can be subjected to an oral or written exam.
 With this exam the effectiveness of the course is put to the test.
 This is done to acquire usefull information for our organization to keep on improving our services OR can serve as usefull feedback for the student!